Tactical Wind Mast Sensor (NMEA)

 For a complete solution the EML-2 electromagnetic transducer and controller can be supplied together with either a

-A pulse output version of the Electromagntic Log to suit any previous NASA Marine paddlewheel log including all Target, Clipper Logs and Duet.
+EML -3 is a pulse output version of the Electromagnetic Log to suit any previous NASA Marine paddlewheel log including all Target, Clipper Logs and Duet.
 Also works with Raymarine ST60 Log display.

 Click product video below, connected to a Clipper Duet combined Depth and Log.
 Shown with kind permission of one of our valued beta testers.